KaotoIO/kaoto.io/content/workshop/beginner-file.md

 ### Hints

- - To create a new file, you have to use the step `file`
+ - To create a new file, you have to use the step `file`.
+Make sure to add it `into` the `filter` step.
  - Configure the `directory name` of the `file` step as `/tmp/backup/` (or whatever folder you are using)
  - The condition of the filter is configured in the filter expression field as `${header.CamelFileEventType} == 'CREATE'` using the `simple` expression language.